RAE Consulting

 Recognizing that social and racial justice organizations must embody their values to realize truly equitable outcomes, Jess leads and facilitates processes such that group culture is built and nurtured alongside the development of strategy and policy.
 She draws expertise from the diverse roles she’s played over the years in private spaces like board rooms, classrooms and yoga studios, and in the public realm of community meetings, conference stages and editorial pages.

-Jess holds a Bachelor of Arts in Architecture from Washington University in St. Louis and a Master’s of City and Regional Planning from MIT with a concentration in Housing, Community and Economic Development; is a certified yoga instructor; and loves to learn with students of art ages.
-After decades of moving around the country, Jess now lives in the neighborhood where she was born and raised in Philadelphia, PA.
+Jess holds a Bachelor of Arts in Architecture from Washington University in St. Louis and a Master’s of City and Regional Planning from MIT with a concentration in Housing, Community and Economic Development; is a certified yoga instructor; and loves to learn with students of all ages.
+After decades of moving around the country, Jess now lives with her family in the neighborhood where she was born and raised in Philadelphia, PA.

 Photo by JW Headshots